graph-algorithms/edge-addition-planarity-suite/README.md

     3. make dist
     4. make distcheck

-The result is a validated _planarity-N.N.N.N.tar.gz_ distribution, where _N.N.N.N_ is the version number expressed in the _configure.ac_ file.
-This distribution can be used to make and install the planarity software using the following command-line: _./configure && make && make install_
+The result is a validated _planarity-N.N.N.N.tar.gz_ distribution for Linux, where _N.N.N.N_ is the version number expressed in the _configure.ac_ file.

+You don't typically need to make and install the planarity software on Linux because it is often possible to get this software with _sudo apt-get planarity_ or with Matlab.
+However, if you do want to install the distribution, then use _./configure && make && sudo make install_ on the command-line.
+Note that the _libplanarity_ shared object will be installed to _/usr/local/lib_ so it will be necessary to set LD_LIBRARY_PATH accordingly (e.g. _export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib_ ).

 ## Contributing